 The Organization follows the policy of charging costs of advertising to expense as incurred.
-Advertising expense for the year ended November 30, 2012 amounted to \$50,322.
+Advertising expense for the years ended November 30, 2013 and 2012 amounted to \$59,313 and \$50,322, respectively.

 Income taxes

 The Organization is a not-for-profit organization exempt from federal income taxes under the provisions of Section 501(c)(3) of the Internal Revenue Code.
 The Organization has also been classified as an entity that is not a private foundation within the meaning of Section 509(a) and qualifies for deductible contributions as provided in Section 170(b)(1)(A)(vi).
 The Organization remains subject to income taxes on any net income that is derived from a trade or business, regularly carried on and not in furtherance of the purpose for which it was granted exemption.
 Management is not aware of any violations of its tax exempt status, nor any exposure to unrelated business income tax.